 - Recommending and maintaining a program of economic and other incentives

-- Reviewing and commenting on applications for local register or landmark designations, Mills Act contracts, and for the demolition of significant historic resources
+- Reviewing and commenting on applications for local register or landmark designations, Mills Act contracts, major projects involving historic resources or historic districts, and for the demolition of significant historic resources

 - Conducting public information, educational, and interpretive programs pertaining to historic resources

 Seven members from the community who represent a variety of perspectives related to historic preservation including: